jonas089/Spectre/README.md

 # Spectre

 Spectre is a Zero-Knowledge (ZK) coprocessor designed to offload intensive computations from the resource-limited execution layer of target chains.
-Iit offers a trust-minimized method for verifying block headers, adhering to the consensus rules of the originating chain.
+It offers a trust-minimized method for verifying block headers, adhering to the consensus rules of the originating chain.

 The type of outsourced computation is specific to the arithmetic circuits.
 For Spectre, its primary function is to verify the Ethereum LightClient protocol introduced in the Altair hardfork.